Emotionally intelligent AI: spotting team burnout before it gets ugly

 Emotionally intelligent AI is a category of tools that read communication patterns, tone, and behavioral signals to flag when your team is struggling.
 Instead of just tracking tasks and deadlines, these systems monitor things like meeting load, after-hours messages, and sentiment shifts to catch burnout before someone hands in their resignation.

 The idea isn't new.
 Managers have always tried to read the room.
 What's changed is that distributed teams make the room invisible.
 You can't tell someone is overwhelmed from a Slack message the way you might from their body language in a standup.
+The same goes for written feedback: healthy norms around constructive code reviews do more for team morale than any dashboard.

 What Does It Actually Do?